 FACT: SAFETY COMES FIRST, ALWAYS

 Our commitment to safety is the foundation of everything we do at Atlas and Southern.
-We thank our dedicated crew of over 2,000 pilots and over 1,500 ground staff for sharing this commitment and putting it into practice every day.
-This has enabled us to safely operate nearly 60,000 departures to 425 destinations in 105 countries, with 340,000 block hours a year.
+We thank our dedicated crew of over 2,500 pilots and over 1,500 ground staff for sharing this commitment and putting it into practice every day.
+This has enabled us to safely operate over 68,000 departures to more than 300 destinations in over 74 countries, with over 340,000 block hours a year.

 Since our founding over a quarter of a century ago, we have worked hard to earn and maintain a record of safety and compliance.